FirstLegoLeague/launcher/docs/userguide.md

 <img src="./images/scoring-duplicate.png" style="width:75%">

-The `Show only duplicates` button is shown when more than one score has been submitted for the same team and round.
+The `Show only duplicates` button is enabled when more than one score has been submitted for the same team and round.
 Clicking the button filters out all scores that are not duplicates.
 This gives the head referee or scorekeeper a way to easily check for duplicate scores, and to correct the error.

 The `Show only bad scores` button is shown when scores cannot be sent to the `Scoreboard` for any reason.
 (Details TBD)